piersolenski/wtf.nvim/README.md

 ## 🤓 About the author

-As well as a Vim enthusiast, I am a Full Stack Developer and Technical Lead from London, UK.
+As well as a passionate Vim enthusiast, I am a Full Stack Developer and Technical Lead from London, UK.

 Whether it's to discuss a project, talk shop or just say hi, I'd love to hear from you!